-1. The initial cash prize was $100,000.
+1. There have been nine instalments of the Big Brother Africa show so far.
+The latest was held in 2014.
+The initial cash prize was $100,000.
 This amount rose to $200,000 in the 3rd edition and later $300,000 in season 8.
 MNet and Endemol are the producers of this show.
 Both houses are well-known and respected big names in the film and production industry and they have never failed us in terms of quality.

-5. The official Big Brother Africa Facebook account has over 1 million likes.
+5. The official Big Brother Africa Facebook account has nearly 2 million likes.
 The likes have been accumulated over the period the show has been running and the number is still growing.
 Big Brother has produced unions and joined couples.
-4 babies have been born as a result of their parents having met and dated during or after BBA.
+Four babies have been born as a result of their parents meeting and dating during or after BBA.

 6. During the show, all doors leading outside are always locked as is the rule.
 Housemates who choose to leave can do so whenever they please but they aren’t allowed to return.
 Doors can also be opened in case of emergencies.